poseidon-framework/poseidon-framework.github.io/repos.md

 The Poseidon framework has a strongly decentralized philosophy and relies very much on a community of users willing to prepare and improve the data in the repositories.
 We are glad that you are considering this step and we will try to make this as smooth and convenient as possible.
 To ensure a professional and welcoming atmosphere we would first of all like to ask you to respect our [Contributor Code of Conduct](conduct.md) in all interactions with the Poseidon team and other users on Github and beyond.

 If you want to prepare a Poseidon dataset for one of the repositories or fix mistakes in the data, you should follow the procedures outlined here.
+We assume you have some basic knowledge about using a command line software like `trident`, and how to handle Git and Github.
+If not, then you can become knowledgable quickly at least about the latter, for example [here](https://lab.github.com/githubtraining/introduction-to-github).

 !> Just thought experiments so far.